ItayGarin/itaygarin.github.io/_posts/2016-05-28-rust-vs-c-pitfalls.md

 More often than not, that simply means accessing an array with an index that's out of range.
 This applies to read and write operations alike.

-Like the "Use After Free" pitfall, accessing out-of-bounds memory can introduce nasty vulnerabilities into your executable.
+Accessing out-of-bounds memory can introduce nasty vulnerabilities into your executable.
 Again, these vulnerabilities might allow an attacker to execute arbitrary code on your client's computer (see Buffer Overflows).

 Probably the most well-known out-of-bounds access vulnerability in recent times is [Heartbleed](https://en.wikipedia.org/wiki/Heartbleed).